Tracey (film): Plot

 Bond and Tung later reconvene at a pond where the three friends used to meet all the time.
 Tung comes out to him there, saying, "I am a woman, not outside, but deep inside."
 Tung knew they were different at an early age, but at first thought they were gay.
 When they discovered their gender identity, Tung thought they couldn't be with Ching because he was a gay man and wouldn't see them as a woman.
-Tung used to stuff bras, wear women's underwear, and tuck in secret, stating "I detested my body" and that "when there are things you can't contain, you look for substitutes," citing peeing while sitting down and their habit of changing into women's lingerie at work.
+Tung used to stuff bras, wear women's underwear, and tuck in secret, stating "I detested my body" and that "when there are things you can't contain, you look for substitutes", citing peeing while sitting down and their habit of changing into women's lingerie at work.
 When Tung's father was murdered, they were forced to become the "man" of the house.

 Back at home, Anne reveals that she has found receipts from the women's lingerie store that Tung frequents.
 Tung tries lying, saying they're for their mother, then for Brother Darling, but ultimately assuages her when they say that they're not gay.

 Tung, Bond, and Chun go to sea to spread Ching's ashes.
 There, Tung comes out to Chun, who accepts them and Ching's homosexuality.

 Tung introduces Bond and Chun to Brother Darling.
 They decide to have makeovers and head to a club as trans women in full hair and dress.
 Both Tung and Brother Darling are having the time of their lives and Brother Darling exclaims that "I can finally use the ladies' room!"
 Unfortunately, Brother Darling passes out in the bathroom and the group has to rush her to the hospital.
 Entering the taxi, Tung and her son Vincent see each other before leaving.
 Brother Darling has died.
 Vincent is actively ignoring Tung's messages, when his girlfriend calls out his hypocrisy: "So it's okay for others to be gay, but not your own family."

 Tung goes home, still in full women's wear, and tries to come out to Anne, but she becomes hostile and insists that Tung is just sick and being selfish.
 Distraught, Tung attempts to cut off her genitalia to no avail.

 Time jump to seven months later: Brigitte has had her child and Tung is now a grandmother.
 Tung goes to Anne's latest performance on Vincent's advice.
 Anne still refuses to sign the divorce papers and laments to her son, "why force me to accept this?"

-Another seven months have passed: Tung has undergone gender affirmation surgery: "Farewell Travis Tung," she is now Tracey, after her mother.
+Another seven months have passed, and Tung has undergone gender affirmation surgery, stating, "Farewell Travis Tung".
+She is now Tracey, named after her mother.
 Tracey and Bond reconvene after a gallery and become physically intimate.
-Tracey visits her blind mother who says "Male or female, you're always my child."
+Tracey visits her blind mother, who says, "Male or female, you're always my child."